 A router turns the internet signal into a wireless band so you can connect all of your devices over WiFi.

-You want to see if you can narrow down the connection issue by plugging in directly to the modem.
+You want to see if you can narrow down the connection issue by plugging directly into the modem.
 If you have a fast internet speed than you logged with your tests, there may be an issue with your router.

 In that case, you’ll want to reboot the modem and router and see if that solves the issue.

-If your device test showed that your results were slow on one device, then you need to check out that device.
+If your device test showed that your results were slow on one device, you need to check out that device.
 You can find out how to make YouTube faster on a Mac at this site: https://setapp.com/how-to/make-youtube-faster-on-mac.